Trying on bathing suits in ill-lit dressing rooms no longer bruised my ego. I had finally achieved acceptance of my body as it is, or so I thought.

 Well, it turns out fitting someone for a backpack is more art than an objective task that can be taught.
 Quite honestly, most people just aren’t good at it.

-Unless you’ve struggled to find a pack, it’s difficult to understand the nuances of fit.
+Unless you’ve struggled to find a pack, it’s difficult to understand the

 The Truth About Backpacks